 Too often government programs and courts levy fines and fees on people, partly to generate revenue to balance public budgets.
 There is often an insidious unintended impact of this practice---to push people into poverty.
 These fines and fees can knock people down so hard they can’t get back up.
 Poor people and people of color are usually hit the hardest.
 These financial penalties can make government a driver of inequality, not an equalizer.

-Over the next year we plan to:
+In our first year we plan to:

 1) Build our collective understanding of the problem and potential solutions;